Fallin Signs Seven Criminal Justice Reform Bills To Combat Prison Growth

 - SB 650 loosens requirements for people convicted of nonviolent felonies to have their convictions expunged.

 - SB689 allows inmates serving life without parole to be eligible for sentence modification after they’ve served 10 years.
 It also encourages the Department of Corrections to offer different behavioral treatment programs through probation and other community sentencing programs.
 It bans the increase of supervision terms if people can’t pay court–ordered fines or fees.
-Offenders also would not be disqualified from community sentencing and sent to prison for technical violations like tampering with an ankle monitor.
+It would also be more difficult to remove offenders from probation and send them to prison for technical violations.

 - SB786 eliminates the mandatory minimum for second-degree burglary and re-defines vehicle break-ins as third-degree burglary, which carries a lower sentence.